Sukriva/cloud-rock-star-2020/Week 2.2 - Add Weather API/README.md

 Great!
 You are now done with Week 2!

 You have now got data to your Application from an API.
+At this point you should have 3 different fetch part.
+One for outdoor data and two for weather (current weather and forecast).

 You can now move on to learning how to add stuff to your actual webpage in Week 3.1. - Print data to your application (Coming soon)